What my charity is about

 Helping underprivileged people get back on their feet.
 The objective is to lessen the burden on a family.

-The main project in my charity is:
+The main projects in my charity are:

 What you can do:

 Send me some clothes and accessories:

 You can post them to my Studio.
 Any formal or casual suits in excellent condition will do.